mlow102/shopping-list-printer/README.md

 # Shopping List Printer
-A simple program to print a shopping list to a USB ESC-POS receipt printer.
+A simple program to print a shopping list to an ESC-POS receipt printer.

 ## About:
 - The shopping list can easily be edited and printed from the web server